In this blog, we are sharing information on what does DoubleClick DFP meaning for Publishers and why it is the simplest method of ad monetization.

-DFP (now Google Ad Manager) comes in two versions: Google Ad Manager for Small Business and Google Ad Manager 360.
+DoubleClick for Publishers (now Google Ad Manager) comes in two versions: Google Ad Manager for Small Business and Google Ad Manager 360.

-GAM for Small Business is free to use and built for the publisher who needs a self-managed ad server to better manage their inventory.
+GAM for Small Business is free to use and built for publisher who needs a self-managed ad server to better manage their inventory.
 On the other hand, Google Ad Manager 360 is a paid solution intended for use by large publishers with complex sales operations and dedicated sales teams who need advanced customization and consulting services.

 Other policies are not so obvious and need more careful reading.
 You should definitely read the platforms program policies before getting started with DFP.
 It’s better to be careful first than having to deal with a suspended account.

 Shubham is a digital marketer with rich experience working in the advertisement technology industry.
 He has vast experience in the programmatic industry, driving business strategy and scaling functions including but not limited to growth and marketing, Operations, process optimization, and Sales.